eProsima/Fast-DDS-docs/docs/xmlprofiles.rst

     +--------------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------+

-It's IDL analogue would be:
+It's IDL analog would be:

 .. code-block:: c++